lubenjamin/Brick_Breaker/README.md

 when it comes to abstraction, however there definitely is value in having to figure it out without assistance.
 The resources given in lab_bounce is definitely sufficient to complete the project.
 In terms of time frame, I believe the given time is sufficient for finishing.
+Overall the project was a very good introduction to object oriented programming, definitely sets up a good foundation for the assignments for the rest of the course.